Kid-do/Kid-do.github.io/projects.md

 ---
 layout: projects
-title:           Topics
+title: Projects
 show_collection: projects
+description: >
+  All the projects I've done so far.
-featured:        true
+no_groups: true
 ---

-hello,